python/cpython/Doc/library/datetime.rst

 .. data:: MINYEAR

-   The smallest year number allowed in a :class:`date` or :class:`.datetime` object.
+   The smallest year number allowed in a :class:`.date` or :class:`.datetime` object.
    :const:`MINYEAR` is ``1``.

 .. data:: MAXYEAR

-   The largest year number allowed in a :class:`date` or :class:`.datetime` object.
+   The largest year number allowed in a :class:`.date` or :class:`.datetime` object.
    :const:`MAXYEAR` is ``9999``.

 Available Types